nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 ### UcxReceiver

 This is the receiver class used by input ports of operators that connect fragments in a distributed applications.
 It takes care of receiving UCX active messages and deserializing their contents.

+## System Resources

+The components in this "system resources" section are related to system resources such as CPU Threads that can be used by operators.

+### ThreadPool

+This resource represents a thread pool that can be used to pin operators to run using specific CPU threads.
+This functionality is not supported by the `GreedyScheduler` because it is single-threaded, but it is supported by both the `EventBasedScheduler` and `MultiThreadScheduler`.
+Unlike other resource types, a ThreadPool should **not** be created via `make_resource` ({cpp:func}`C++ <holoscan::Fragment::make_resource>`/{py::func}`Python <holoscan.core.Fragment.make_resource>`), but should instead use the dedicated `make_thread_pool` ({cpp:func}`C++ <holoscan::Fragment::make_resource>`/{py::func}`Python <holoscan.core.Fragment.make_resource>`) method.
+This dedicated method is necessary as the thread pool requires some additional initialization logic that is not required by the other resource types.
+See the section on {ref}`configuring thread pools <configuring-app-thread-pools>` in the user guide for usage.

+- The parameter `initial_size` indicates the number of threads to initialize the thread pool with.